 Who is a "consumer" under CCPA?

 The CCPA grants certain privacy rights to "consumers," which is defined in the law as California residents.

 How broadly will a business honor CCPA rights?

-In reviewing the privacy policies of hundreds of companies, we've learned that many companies have a section specific to California residents.
-However, a significant portion of companies have taken a broader approach, and simply provided all US (or even global) residents with these rights as well.
+Despite the CCPA's enforcement limitation focusing on California businesses, many companies have taken a broader approach and simply provided all US (or even global) consumers with CCPA privacy rights as well.
 One prominent practitioner of this approach is Microsoft.

-Providing rights to all consumers, regardless of residency, is a way to show your customers that you value their privacy.
+Providing rights to all consumers, regardless of residency, is a way to show the consuming public that you value their privacy.
 Additionally, this approach is simplest because it streamlines the request process and does not require proof of California residence.
-Additionally, it means less changes when other states come online with privacy legislation which may grant similar rights, depending on the state.
+Additionally, it means fewer changes when other states pass similar privacy legislation.

 Beyond questions around where a consumer lives and how broadly a company grants CCPA rights, there is a final and critical piece to determining who can exercise rights.